EdWorkingPapers

 How Context Shapes the Relationship between School Autonomy and Test-Scores: An Explanatory Analysis using PISA 2015

 … School autonomy has been and continues to be one of the most important education reform strategies around the …School autonomy has been and continues to be one of the most important education reform strategies around the world despite ambiguity about its theoretical and empirical effects on students learning.
-We use international data from PISA to test three country-level factors that might account for inconsistent results in prior literature: (1) the selective implementation of school autonomy based… more →
+We use international data from PISA to test three country-level factors that might account for inconsistent results in prior literature: (1) the selective implementation of school autonomy based on… more →

 Uncovering the sources of gender wage gaps among teachers: The role of compensation off the salary schedule

 … male peers after controlling for experience, education, and school characteristics.
 Building on this literature, this … examines teacher salaries to provide empirical evidence of the extent of gender wage gaps in the teaching profession …Public teacher compensation is largely determined by fixed salary schedules that were designed to avoid payment inequalities based on demographic characteristics.
 Yet, recent research shows female teachers earn less than their male peers after controlling for experience, education, and school characteristics.
-Building on this literature, this paper examines teacher salaries to provide… more →
+Building on this literature, this paper examines teacher salaries to provide empirical… more →

 The Dynamic Market for Short-Cycle Higher Education Programs

 … (SCPs) form skilled human capital in two or three years and could be key to upskilling and reskilling the workforce, provided their supply responds fast and nimbly to local labor market needs.
 We study determinants of SCP entry and exit in Colombia for markets defined by …Short-cycle higher education programs (SCPs) form skilled human capital in two or three years and could be key to upskilling and reskilling the workforce, provided their supply responds fast and nimbly to local labor market needs.
 We study determinants of SCP entry and exit in Colombia for markets defined by geographic location and field of study.
-We show greater dynamism in the market for… more →
+We show greater dynamism in the market for SCPs… more →

 Best and Brightest?
 The Impact of Student Visa Restrictiveness on Who Attends College in the US